Updated June 11, 2020

-CRS 42-4-1402 is the Colorado statute that defines the crime of careless driving.
-It forbids people from driving without the proper regard for the road and for their surroundings.
-Driving carelessly in Colorado is usually a Class 2 misdemeanor traffic offense.
+CRS 42-4-1402 defines the Colorado crime of careless driving as operating a vehicle without proper regard for the road and surroundings.
+Driving carelessly is usually treated as a Class 2 misdemeanor traffic offense that carries a potential sentence of up to 90 days in jail and a fine of up to $300.00.

 Careless driving is a less severe traffic offense than reckless driving.
 Reckless driving means consciously disregarding the safety of others.